carlignn/carlgaspar-nostyleplease/content/posts/my-retro-gaming-setup.md

 | 8th gen                       | PS3                        | PC     | RPCS3                    | Streamable; heavy CPU requirement.                              |
 | PC Games                      | Steam / Epic / GOG         | PC     | Steam Link / Moonlight   | Can stream to iPad.                                             |

+I will not be getting all the games on each console.
+Realistically, I don't think I'll be even able to play it all.

 ## Roms (Set 1) - Classic Systems (Arcade to PS1)
 These are the classic roms.
 I can save all the roms from these systems since their sizes are not that big to store.

 Almost all Roms in the **Classic Systems** will run on both RetroArch (iPad) and RetroBat (PC).
-But only [top 10 games on every console of all time](/posts/top-10-games-from-classic-systems-of-all-time) will be installed on the iPad to save space.
+But only **top 10 games on every console of all time and currated list** will be installed on the iPad due to limited space.

 ### Roadblocks
 * iPad doesn't support GameCube and Dreamcast Cores.